cashmank/cashmank.com/content/_index.md

        + [Special Drawing Rights: The right tool to use to respond to the pandemic and other challenges](https://doi.org/10.1080/05775132.2022.2134638), with coauthors, *Challenge*

-       + [Book review: Darrell M. West, *The Future of Work: Robots, AI, and Automation*](https://doi.org/10.4337/roke.2020.01.11) in *Review of Keynesian Economics*
+       + [Book review: Darrell M. West, *The Future of Work: Robots, AI, and Automation*](https://doi.org/10.4337/roke.2020.01.11), *Review of Keynesian Economics*

        + [What Happened in Bolivia's 2019 Vote Count?](https://doi.org/10.1080/05775132.2020.1711490), with coauthors, *Challenge*
     design: